Dartmouth Library Union FAQs

 Dartmouth is committed to educating the most promising students to prepare them for a lifetime of learning and responsible leadership as well as creating a collaborative community for its world-class faculty and staff.

-Dartmouth’s library employees are integral to this mission as partners in research and co-educators in teaching and learning who inspire ideas in inspiring environments.
+Dartmouth’s library employees are integral to this mission as partners in teaching, learning and research and vital members of the academic community.

 During the unionization process, and any potential negotiations, we will protect the integrity of this mission and ensure all library services remain available to Dartmouth students, faculty and staff.